tubatechdynamics/offerings/resources/ai-grant-writing.md

 ## Common Challenges and How to Overcome Them

-Just like a curious cat getting into mischief, you might encounter a few bumps when using ChatGPT to write your grant proposal.
+You might encounter a few challenges when using ChatGPT to write your grant proposal.
 Here are some common challenges and how to tackle them:

 - **Vague Responses**: If ChatGPT gives you a vague response, try to be more specific in your prompt.
 Include as many details as possible to give it clear direction.
 For example, instead of "Write a proposal," say "Write a 200-word problem statement about [specific issue]."